256dpi/hanya/README.md

 ## Tags

-The Hanya System Markup in curly braces like `{toolbar()}` is a Hanya Tag which gets proccessed on each request.
+The hanya system markup in curly braces like `{toolbar()}` is a hanya tag which gets proccessed on each request.

 There is a bunch of other system tags: